in progress* OUTCROPPINGS

 Location: Waverley Underpass AT Path

-The artwork is intended to be experienced as a discovery; an outcropping of a new type of mineral, emerging from the land, elemental in geometry, with a shape like a mythical Ordovician clam, whose existence 445 million years ago left the unique fossil impressions we see in locally-sourced Tyndall stone today.
+The artwork is intended to be experienced as a discovery emerging from the land, elemental in geometry and shaped like mythical Ordovician clams.
+The sculpture suggests outcroppings of a new type of mineral inspired by the ancient fossil impressions we see in locally-sourced Tyndall stone today.
 This land, like the people who have travelled and lived on it, has experienced diversity in its people and foundation.
-This land is home to First Nations, Métis, and settler populations and has been transformed through an ever-changing landscape of Precambrian rock, glaciers, tall grass prairie, farmland, urban growth, and now a roadway leading to many places.
-OUTCROPPINGS conceives of the history of southern Manitoba through physical strata; a continuation of the story of the continual movement and changing of the land.
+This land has been transformed through an ever-changing landscape of Precambrian rock, glaciers, tallgrass prairie, farmland, urban growth, and now a roadway leading to many places.
+OUTCROPPINGS conceives of the continuing history of southern Manitoba through physical strata; a story of continual movement and changing of the land.

 These sculptural forms, spanning a length of approximately 50 metres, have been envisaged at a scale of experience and presence for those driving on the roadway as well as for pedestrians and cyclists moving along the pathway.
-The large sculptural elements will be visible from a distance and act as a gateway landmark, lighting up at night to signal the new Waverley Underpass site.
+The large sculptural elements are visible from a distance and act as a gateway landmark, lighting up at night to signal the new Waverley Underpass site.

 “From having lived in the prairies, I feel a strong connection to this region’s landscape, skies, light, and climate.
 For me, the physical and cultural richness, power, and imagination derived from this land are strong forces at play in the creation of this artwork.” -Jyhling Lee, Figureground Studio